The Specialization in International and Development Economics

 International Monetary Policy)

-2) Comparative Political Analysis, Analysis of International Politics
+2) Comparative Political Analysis or Analysis of International Politics

 3) Applied Econometrics